yongler/tp/docs/DeveloperGuide.md

 2. Removing a interview slot of an application

    1. Prerequisite: List all applications using the `list` command.
-There should at least 1 application and at most 98 applications.
+There must have at least be 1 application and at most 98 applications.
 The first application must have an existing interview slot.

    2. Test case: `edit 1 idt/`
       Expected: The first application now has its interview slot removed.
 Details of the updated application that include the interview slot should be shown in the status message.